top of page

 relations series

-Two types of colorless, transparent liquids are pre-prepared and dropped onto a support surface.
-When these liquids come into contact, they undergo a chemical reaction and turn red; if they do not interact, they remain colorless and transparent.
+Two types of pre-prepared, colorless and transparent liquids are dripped onto a support.
+When they come into contact, a chemical reaction occurs and they turn red; when they do not interact, they remain colorless and transparent.

-Regarding the strange phenomena and properties of the microscopic world, there is an interpretation that sees the world as being constituted through interactions.
-According to this view, an entity does not exist as an independent object with inherent attributes; rather, its attributes emerge only through its relationships with other entities.
-In other words, only attributes defined by relations exist as things.
-The web of relationships weaves reality, and the knots in this web are what we perceive as entities.
+Regarding the strange phenomena and properties of the microscopic world, there is an interpretation that the world is constituted through interactions.
+According to this view, a thing does not exist as an independent entity with clearly defined attributes; rather, its attributes emerge only through its relations with other things.
+In other words, only the attributes determined by relations exist as “things.”
+The web of relations weaves reality, and its knots are what we perceive as entities.

 © 2025 All rights reserved.